-HTML <div> Tag
+What is HTML <div> Tag?

-Syntax of the <div> Tag
+Syntax of the HTML <div> Tag

 Examples of HTML <div> Tag

-Example 1: Basic Usage of the <div> Tag
+Example 1: Basic HTML Div Tag

 <!DOCTYPE html>